-- Kipper paté on toast
+- Smoked mackerel paté on toast with and rhubarb relish

-Main courses for a feast: £16 non-veg, £13.50 veg
+Main courses for a feast: £16.50 non-veg, £13.50 veg

 (Price includes 3 or 4 seasonal sides from the list below)

-If you are choosing for a group, its simplest to choose one meat and one vegetarian dish, we will serve them with 4 sides, the list below gives you an idea of these, let us know if there’s something you particularly like/dislike.
+If you are choosing for a group, its simplest to choose one meat and one vegetarian dish, we will serve them with 3 or 4 sides, the list below gives you an idea of these, let us know if there’s something you particularly like/dislike.

-- Slow-roasted pork shoulder, min.10 people
+- Slow-roasted pork or beef, min.10 people

 - Lamb: For more than 15, we can cook 2 different cuts for you, so you have some tender, pink loin or leg, and some unctuous, slow–cooked shoulder or belly

-Meat or Fish grilled over wood or charcoal:
+Cooking over wood or charcoal:

-- Pork BBQ; ribs, patties, loin.
+- Pork BBQ; ribs, patties, loin

 - Tandoori chicken (on the bone)